FlowFuse/website/peopleops/index.md

 manager updated on your health, and let them know what FlowForge can do for you to aid in your recovery.

+## Parental Leave

+If you live in a country where a statutory Parental Leave benefit is available, you will be required to claim statutory Parental Leave pay (if you are eligible).

+Whilst statutory parental leave will vary from country-to-country, at FlowForge we have a mandatory 4-week, full-pay, Parental Leave policy.
+Any employee is able to extend this to 6-weeks if they wish, without requiring manager approval.
+Further leave can be requested, but should be discussed with your manager.

+If you live in a country that offers statuatory leave longer than this, then FlowForge will abide by this.

 ## Expenses

 The company will cover any reasonable work-related expense, including ensuring you